Lee Dong-hwi: 2015–2020: Breakthrough and rising popularity

-Lee achieved a breakthrough with the retro drama Reply 1988.
-He went through an audition where he captivated the director with his remarkable singing and dancing talents, delivering a performance of Jeong Soo-ra's "Joy".
-Additionally, he drew laughter from everyone by flawlessly imitating the voices of Lee Sun-kyun, Park Hee-soon, Jang Hyuk, and Yoo Hae-jin.
-As a result, he was chosen to portray the character Dong-ryong and gained immense popularity among the audience through the 2015 drama Reply 1988.
-It was followed by film Veteran (2015).

-He then starred in Chang You-jeong's comedy-drama film The Bros (2017) alongside Ma Dong-seok and Lee Hanee.
-Then film One Line (2017).
-In particular, through two works, Veteran (2015) and Extreme Job (2019), he rose to the ranks of popular actors and received attention for his irreplaceable character digestion.
+Lee achieved breakthrough with the retro drama Reply 1988 (2015–2016).
+He went through an audition where he danced and sang a rendition of Jeong Soo-ra's "Joy".
+Additionally, he imitated the voices of Lee Sun-kyun, Park Hee-soon, Jang Hyuk, and Yoo Hae-jin to get the part.
+This was followed with a role in the film Veteran (2015).
+He then starred in Chang You-jeong's comedy-drama film The Bros (2017) and crime-thriller film One Line (2017).

-In 2019, Lee got his first drama titular role as Moon Seok-goo in tvN drama Pegasus Market, a television series based on Kim Gyu-sam's webtoon of the same name.
-His role was an uni-grad who had applied to Daema Group for a job and had been sent to Pegasus Market as a general manager.
-He always tried his best to keep the mart running wholeheartedly but had often been foiled by the plans of Jeong Bok-dong (Kim Byung-chul) which often caused stress to Moon Seok-goo.
-It had aired on tvN every Friday at 23:00 (KST) from September 20 to December 6, 2019.
+With his performance in the film Extreme Job (2019), he further received attention for his memorable characters.
+The same year, Lee got his first starring role in television as Moon Seok-goo in tvN drama Pegasus Market, a television series based on Kim Gyu-sam's webtoon of the same name.
+It aired on tvN every Friday at 23:00 (KST) from September 20 to December 6, 2019.